Effects of Corners in Surface Superconductivity: Introduction

 The phenomenon of conventional superconductivity (see, e.g., \cite{Ti} for a review of the physics of superconductors) is nowadays very well understood at the microscopic level thanks to the Bardeen-Cooper-Schrieffer (BCS) theory \cite{BCS}: a collective behavior of the current carriers in the material is responsible for a sudden drop of the resistivity below a certain critical temperature.
 It is however astonishing how a phenomenological model as the Ginzburg-Landau (GL) theory \cite{GL} is capable of predicting most of the key equilibrium features of the phenomenon, in particular concerning the response of the superconducting material to an external field.
 When it was introduced in the `50s, indeed, the GL model was motivated only from purely phenomenological considerations.
 Only later it was shown that the GL theory emerges as an effective macroscopic model from the BCS theory suitably close to the critical temperature \cite{Gor,FHSS,FL}.

-The interplay between superconductivity and strong magnetic fields is known to generate a very reach variety of physical phenomena since the pioneering works of Abrikosov \cite{Ab} and St. James and De Gennes \cite{SJdG} in the late `50s/early `60s, who predicted the occurrence of the famous vortex lattice and of surface superconductivity, respectively, working only in the framework of the GL theory.
+The interplay between superconductivity and strong magnetic fields is known to generate a very rich variety of physical phenomena since the pioneering works of Abrikosov \cite{Ab} and St. James and De Gennes \cite{SJdG} in the late `50s/early `60s, who predicted the occurrence of the famous vortex lattice and of surface superconductivity, respectively, working only in the framework of the GL theory.
 In extreme synthesis, the response of a type-II superconducting material to the external magnetic field can vary from a perfect repulsion of the field ({\it Meissner effect}), for small fields, to a complete loss of superconductivity, for sufficiently strong ones.
 In between, several different phases of the material can be observed, ranging from various kinds of vortex states to configurations where the superconduction gets restricted to boundary regions.
-The physics of type-I materials is on the opposite much simpler and a first order transition from superconductor to normal metal is observed.
-Each of the phase transitions occurring for type-II superconductors can be associated to a {\it critical magnetic field} marking the threshold for the transition: the three major critical fields are \begin{itemize} \item the {\it first critical field}, which separate the Meissner behavior, i.e., {when the} magnetic field inside the material is zero and superconductivity is unaffected, from states where the penetration of the field has occurred at least at isolated points ({\it vortices}), where superconductivity is lost; \item the {\it second critical field}, above which the superconducting behavior gets confined at the surface of the sample ({\it surface superconductivity}); \item the {\it third critical field}, which marks the complete loss of superconductivity. \end{itemize} As we are going to see, such critical values can be recovered within the GL theory, at least for extreme type-II superconductors.
+Each of these phase transitions can be associated with a {\it critical magnetic field} marking the threshold for the transition: the three major critical fields are \begin{itemize} \item the {\it first critical field}, which separate the Meissner behavior, i.e., {when the} magnetic field inside the material is zero and superconductivity is unaffected, from states where the penetration of the field has occurred at least at isolated points ({\it vortices}), where superconductivity is lost; \item the {\it second critical field}, above which the superconducting behavior gets confined at the surface of the sample ({\it surface superconductivity}); \item the {\it third critical field}, which marks the complete loss of superconductivity. \end{itemize}

-Let us now introduce in more detail the GL theory: the free energy of the material is given by a nonlinear functional, which in the case of a superconducting {infinite} wire of cross section $ \Omega \subset \R^2 $ reads
+Let us now introduce in more detail the GL theory: the free energy of the material is given by a nonlinear functional, which in the case of a superconducting {infinite} wire of cross section $ \Omega \subset \R^2 $ reads {in suitable units}